numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 additional information, such as the fixed strides (similar to our internal API).

-The above example does not yet include additional setup and error handling requirements.
+The above example does not yet include potential setup and error handling requirements.
 Since these are similar to the UFunc machinery, this will be defined in detail in NEP 43 and then incorporated identically into casting.

-For example the ``needs_api`` decision may actually be moved into the ``get_loop`` function, and only provided as a convenience/default flag.

 The slots/methods used will be prefixed ``NPY_uf_`` for similarity to the ufunc machinery.